 An open biopsy means removing the lymph nodes through an incision.
 A cut will be made in the skin.
 All or part of a lymph node will be removed.
 After removal, the incision will be closed with stitches and bandaged.

 The sample will be sent to the lab for examination.

 About 30-60 minutes—longer if an ultrasound or CT scan is used

 You will have some pain and tenderness after the biopsy is taken.
 Your doctor may give you pain medication.

 Results will be ready in about a week.
 Your doctor will tell you if further treatment is needed.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteNew or worsening symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteNew or worsening symptoms

-Sentinel lymph node biopsy: questions and answers.
+Sentinel lymph node biopsy.
 National Cancer Institute website.
 Available at: